 A number of factors can influence where and how you get a rash.
 Your age can be a factor, as aging skin is particularly prone to certain skin rashes, such as shingles, while small children are prone to rashes from chicken pox and roseola [sources: National Institute on Aging, New Zealand Dermatological Society].
 Similarly, your lifestyle can be a factor.
-For example, athletes tend to get hot and sweaty, which makes them more prone to conditions like heat rash [source: Cleveland Clinic].
+For example, athletes tend to get hot and sweaty, which makes them more prone to conditions like heat rash [source: Mayo Clinic].

 Some rashes will go away on their own -- poison ivy, for example, should go away within one to three weeks [source: Mayo Clinic].
 Meanwhile, others can be serious and need the attention of a doctor.
 How do you know if a rash needs medical attention?
 If you can't identify the rash or its cause, if you have a fever, if the rash is painful or it just won't go away, then you should visit a physician.